All About GST in India

 - Time is of the essence

-Government is committed to introduce GST by 2016 and the companies need to be GST compliant to be able to test system changes in time.
+Government is committed to introduce GST by April 2017 and the tax payers need to be GST compliant to be able to test system changes in time.
 Depending on the operating geographies, size and sector and the changes would be substantial and may require a proactive planning with a time bound action plan.

 In order to prepare for the implementation of GST, the companies need to understand the GST policy development and its implications to scenario planning and preparing a transition roadmap.

-- The Bill thereafter will be needed to be ratified by minimum of 15 States in their respective assemblies before the President can give its assent for its enactment.
+- Since the Bill has been passed in Rajya Sabha, the Bill will be needed to be passed by Lok Sabha and ratified by minimum of 15 States in their respective assemblies before the President can give its assent for its enactment.

 - GST Council consisting of representatives from the Centre as well as State will be formed within 60 days of the enactment of the Bill.
 The council will make recommendations to the Union and the States on model Goods & Service Tax laws, the rates including floor rates with bands of goods & service tax, the Place of Supply rules and any other matter relating to GST as the Council may decideReports of Joint Committee constituted by Empowered Committee of the State Finance Ministers on business processes of payment, registration refund and return under GST have been released and put in public domain for suggestions.

-- The draft GST Law and Place of Supply Rules are expected to be framed and put in the public domain for comments.
+- The draft model GST Law was released and put in public domain in June 2016.

 - GST Network, an IT backbone of GST, which will facilitate online registration, tax payment and return filing will be launched.